-How To Charge the Black Diamond Heated Chalk Bag from USB
+How To USB-Charge the Black Diamond Heated Chalk Bag

 On April 1st 2018 Black Diamond posted a new product on their website: The Hot Forge Heated Chalk Bag.
-But it wasn’t just an April Fool joke, it was a real product you could purchase.
-A $60 chalk bag may feel like an extravagant misappropriation of gear funds for many people, but for some, myself included, it solves a real problem and is easily worth the price.
+Yes, it was an April Fool joke, but it was also a real product.
+A $70 chalk bag may feel like an extravagant misappropriation of gear funds for many people, but for some, myself included, it solves a real problem and is easily worth the price.
 In cold weather, I have chronic problems with my hands numbing out.
 What good is friction if your cold fingers have 30% of their normal pulling strength?
-Cold fingers also increase injury risk.
-Two years ago I was halfway frozen and tore a lumbrical.
-The BD Heated Chalk Bag keeps my hands from numbing out during both long stationary belays and also while actively climbing on cold rock.
+Cold fingers also increase risk of injury.

-Unfortunately, this half product, half joke of an item suffers from somewhat slapdash design, an amalgam of several other pre-existing BD materials and technologies.
+Unfortunately, this half product, half joke solution suffers from somewhat slapdash design.
+It is an amalgam of several pre-existing BD materials and technologies.
 It has a real weekend-project DIY vibe.
 It reuses down jacket material for the bag itself and the heating element and controller is re-purposed from heated glove and sock products.
 The battery is a 7.4V 2S Lithium Ion cell charged by an uncommon DC barrel plug size, and nearly impossible to find spares or replacements for.
 The only option for charging is a clunky wall-wart AC adapter that comes included.
 And I have already had reliability problems with the heating element, which is made out of a conductive filament that easily fatigues and melts itself to failure through thermal runaway.

-This is a product that could only exist or sell in the absence of literally any other competition.
+The flaws of this product’s design are acceptable to me only due to the absence of literally any other competition or alternative.
 Not that I’m not grateful.
 I love it, merely for the fact that it exists at all, and that it solves a real problem.
-But its more of a prototype than a finished product.
+But the BD Heated Chalk Bag is more of a prototype than a finished product.

 The Black Diamond Hot Forge Heated Chalk Bag